wkorando/multi-datasources-spring-boot/README.md

 The demo uses docker to setup up a Postgres and MySQL database.

-The script, `init.sh`, can be used to start up the database containers and Spring Boot application.
+The script, `run.sh`, can be used to start up the database containers and Spring Boot application.

 `multi-spring-datasources.postman_collection.json` contains saved Postman requests for testing the application.